 Aphids are small pear-shaped insects that breed quickly and love turning your garden into an open buffet.
 Their asexual reproduction allows them to multiply at alarming rates and once they gain some momentum, it takes a Herculean effort to get rid of them.
 Aphids vary in color depending on the species but their bodies are always pear-shaped and they always sport a pair of big antennae.

-You will know you have an aphid infestation.
+You wont neccesarily need a one of the local pest control companies to tell you when you have an aphid infestation.
 Their activity cannot go unnoticed since they cause unnatural leaf fall, stunted growth, curling, browning, or yellowing of the leaves.
 Aphids produce honeydew, which can also attract different ant species for a full on pest party.

-The way to deal with an aphid infestation in your plant is to either:
+The way to deal with an aphid infestation in your plants is to either:

 Australian Plague Locusts